 Aggregation rules allow some, but not all, tax-deferred accounts to be aggregated together for RMD calculation and distribution.
 Be sure to take the time to work with your financial advisor to calculate and withdraw the RMD correctly.

 How do 2022 RMDs compare to previous years?
 Let’s look at an example.

 Using the New Uniform Lifetime Table: Say your IRA was worth $1,000,000 at the end of the previous year.
 If you’re turning 72, the new IRS distribution period for 72-year-olds is 27.4 years.
 To calculate your RMD, take your retirement account and divide it by the distribution period.

 $1,000,000 divided by 27.4 years = $36,496

 Using the Previous Uniform Lifetime Table: Keeping the IRA amount the same, $1,000,000, let’s calculate your RMD had you taken it out before the new 2022 changes.
 The previous IRS distribution period for 72-year-olds was 25.6 years.

 This extra $2,566 can be kept in your IRA to continue growing while reducing your taxable income.
 If you need this to help pay bills, don’t worry!
 You can always withdraw more than your minimum requirement at no penalty.

 What To Do With Your RMDs

 Donating your RMDs to charity is a tax-efficient strategy that will help you in your tax planning while providing the charity with more money.
-In a process called a qualified charitable distribution (QCD), you can make a donation to a qualifying charity right from your IRA.
+In a process called a qualified charitable distribution (QCD), you can donate to a qualifying charity right from your IRA.

-RMDs are an important part of your retirement planning.
-Knowing what they are and how to make them work for you will help you create a plan for your retirement income.
+RMDs are a vital part of your retirement planning.
+Knowing what they are and how to make them work for you will help you create a sustainable and dependable plan for your retirement income.